Software Engineer & Web Developer

 Server-Side Rendering with Spring Boot and React

-cd my-springboot-react-ssr
+cd ssr-springboot-react-graalvm

-cd my-react-app
+cd frontend

 npm run build